EnergySystemsModellingLab/MUSE_OS/docs/inputs/regions.rst

+.. _regional_data:

 =============
 Regional data
 =============

-MUSE requires the definition of the methodology used for investment and dispatch, alias demand matching.
+MUSE requires the definition of the methodology used for investment and dispatch and alias demand matching.
 The methodology has to be defined by region and subregion, meant as a geographical subdivision in a region.
 Currently, the methodology definition is important for the legacy sectors only.

-Below it is shown the generic structure of the input commodity file for the electric heater.
+Below the generic structure of the input commodity file for the electric heater is shown:

 .. csv-table:: Methodology used in investment and demand matching
    :header: SectorName, RegionName, Subregion, sMethodologyPlanning, sMethodologyDispatch